diegoparrilla/slate/source/index.html.md

 The Autonomous System look up services cannot be classified as __blacklists__ too, but are really helpful to deep analyze an IP and create a profile of your users.
 Just like blacklists they can be accessed with our simple API and they are rate limited the same way.
 So if you get 429 error (Too many requests) please consider upgrading to a paid plan.

-This service returns the Autonomous System information of an IP or ASN:
+This service has two different versións.
+Version 1 returns the following Autonomous System information of an IP or ASN:

 * ASN
 * Country
 * Name
+* IPv4 Networks, as obtained from the BGP tables.

+Version 2.0 adds to all these fields more information:

+* Description in public databases
+* Date
+* Registry
+* IPv4 Networks with the maintainers and last update.
-* Networks
+* IPv6 Networks with the maintainers and last update.

 This API request will always return a JSON structure with the information and a 200 HTTP code if the IP or AS number can be found in the system.
 If not, then it will return a 404 HTTP code as usual.

-## Get the AS information from an IP.
+## Get the AS information from an IP (V1.0).

 > Get the AS data of an IP: